-To use a different version of SBDG, simply set the springGeodeVersion property to the desired version (e.g. 1.3.5.RELEASE).
-Of course, make sure the version of Spring Boot matches!
+To use a different version of SBDG, set the springGeodeVersion property to the desired version (for example, 1.3.5.RELEASE).
+Remember to be sure that the version of Spring Boot matches.

-SBDG is always 1 major version behind, but matches on minor version and patch version (and version qualifier, e.g. SNAPSHOT, M#, RC#, or RELEASE, if applicable).
-For example, SBDG 1.4.0 is based on Spring Boot 2.4.0.
-SBDG 1.3.5.RELEASE is based on Spring Boot 2.3.5.RELEASE and so on.
+SBDG is always one major version behind but matches on minor version and patch version (and version qualifier, such as SNAPSHOT, M#, RC#, or RELEASE, if applicable).
+For example, SBDG 1.4.0 is based on Spring Boot 2.4.0, SBDG 1.3.5.RELEASE is based on Spring Boot 2.3.5.RELEASE, and so on.
 It is important that the versions align.

-Of course, all of these concerns are easy to do and handled for you by simply going to start.spring.io and adding the "Spring for Apache Geode" dependency.

-Clink on this link to get started!
+All of these concerns are handled for you by going to start.spring.io and adding the "Spring for Apache Geode" dependency to a project.
+For convenience, you can click this link to get started.